We see you are located in China.

 Why be afraid of short product life cycles?

-There are tough challenges in the consumer goods industry.
-Competition is fierce, margins are tight, and product life cycles are getting shorter.
-Demand is volatile, phase-ins and phase-outs must be managed, asset utilization must be optimized, and DC networks must be balanced.
+Competition is fierce in the consumer goods industry.
+Margins are tight and product life cycles are getting shorter.
+Demand is volatile, promotions and product launches must be managed carefully to avoid supply-side turmoil, and DC networks must be balanced.

 Life sciences

-The life sciences supply chain is in a constant flux.
+The life sciences supply chain is in constant flux.
 Pharmaceutical companies are constantly engaged in making the right products in the right way at the right time.
-They need to orchestrate all operations, from chemical synthesis or biological fermentation through drug product manufacturing, packaging, and distribution.
+They must orchestrate all operations, from chemical synthesis or biological fermentation to drug product manufacturing, packaging, and distribution.

 Metals